qtlmovie/qtlmovie/sourceforge/project/win64/README.md

 QtlMovie Binary Installers for Windows (64 bits)
 ------------------------------------------------

-The binary installer includes the executable files for the various media tools which are used by QtlMovie (FFmpeg, DVD Author, telxcc, mkisofs and growisofs).
+The binary installer QtlMovie-Win64-{version}.exe includes the executable files for the various media tools which are used by QtlMovie (FFmpeg, DVD Author, telxcc, mkisofs and growisofs).
 These tools are installed within the installation directory tree of QtlMovie.
 You may point to alternative versions of these tools using the QtlMovie settings.

+The binary installer requires administration privileges to install QtlMovie on the system.
+For users without such privileges, use the "standalone" archive QtlMovie-Win64-Standalone-{version}.zip.
+Unzip it anywhere at simply run QtlMovie.exe.

 This installer includes a 64-bit version of ffmpeg which is faster than the 32-bit version on 64-bit systems.
 All other executables (QtlMovie,